lambdahuang/RaspberryPi-Webcam/README.md

 # Camera-side Installation

-The installation is pretty same as the server-side.
+The installation is pretty similar to the server-side.
+On the camera side, you only need the directory of *camera_side*.
+Copy the camera_side to a location on camera-side Pi, and execute following commands:
 ```
 # Install the camera-side
 cd camera_side/